AngelaStGrace/intentionsPrivacyPolicy/README.md

   <p><strong>Last updated:</strong> October 16, 2025</p>

   <p>Your privacy is important to us.
-This app (“the App”) is a thesaurus application designed to help users find synonyms and related words.
+This app "ReAct Intentions" is a thesaurus application designed to help users find synonyms and related words.
 We do <strong>not</strong> collect, store, or share any personal data from users.</p>

   <h2>Information Collection and Use</h2>
   <p>The App does not collect, transmit, or store any personal information, usage data, or analytics.
 No third-party analytics tools, advertising networks, or tracking technologies are used.</p>